anishathalye/gavel/README.md

 Most settings can either be set in `config.yaml` or set as environment variables.
 There's more detailed documentation in `config.sample.yaml`.

+If you don't want to use the config file and use only environment variables, set the environment variable `IGNORE_CONFIG_FILE=true`.

 ## Use

 Using the admin interface on `/admin`, input data for all the projects and